LATEST ARTICLE

 5. Server Response

-• The server finds the requested files (HTML, CSS, and JavaScript) and sends them back to the browser.
+The server locates and sends the requested files back to the browser.

 7. User Interaction